 June is Alzheimer's and Brain Awareness Month.
-Today, 5.4 million Americans are living with Alzheimer's disease, including an estimated 200,000 under the age of 65.
-By 2050, up to 16 million will have the disease.
-(Source: Alzheimer’s Association)
+In the US alone, there are more than 5.4 million Americans living with Alzheimer's disease, including an estimated 200,000 under the age of 65.

 The Link Between Sleep & Alzheimer's Disease